 Outside of the courtroom, Diane has remained dedicated to serving and improving the legal profession, at the local, state and national level, for the benefit of attorneys and the community at large.
-She serves as co-chair of the MSBA’s Judicial Appointments Committee, Board Member to the Maryland Bar Foundation, Past Fellow of the MSBA Leadership Academy, and a Montgomery County Bar Foundation Bar Leader.
+She serves on the MSBA’s Judicial Appointments Committee, Secretary and Board Member to the Maryland Bar Foundation, Barrister of the Montgomery County Inns of Court, and Member of the Peer Review Committee.
+In 2023, she was appointed by Governor Wes Moore to the Appellate Judicial Nominating Commission for the state of Maryland.
 In addition, she is an Associate Member of the Owners’ Counsel of America, a national network of experienced eminent domain attorneys who represent property owners.

 Diane's abilities in the courtroom were unbelievable.
 Her attention to every detail was well thought out and remarkable.
 We are extremely happy with the outcome.